 Most of the time, the content in a spoken message is forgotten.
 A book allows people the time that is often needed to digest the insights you present.
 When a reader’s emotion is stirred and understanding is improved, they tend to stay excited enough to encourage others to get a copy and read your book.

 The process of publishing a book requires the help and expertise of many professional people.
 Beyond the preparation process that includes your time and effort, some authors choose to utilize the services of an editor, a ghostwriter, or a writing coach.

-Although most authors physically work through the process of writing their own material, some employ a ghostwriter to create a manuscript due to their own time restrictions or simply because they are very uncomfortable writing.
-A few authors are able to utilize a professional coach who can help them organize their thoughts, develop a writing style, add balancing aspects to their material, improve the over-all thought flow, and in general, help refine their manuscript.
+Although most authors physically work through the process of writing their own material, some employ a ghostwriter to create a manuscript due to their own time restrictions or simply because they are uncomfortable writing.
+A few authors are able to utilize a professional coach who can help them organize their thoughts, develop a writing style, add balancing aspects to their material, improve the overall thought flow, and in general, help refine their manuscript.

-Following the expense of preparation, there is the expense of properly publishing a book from your manuscript.
-These expenses include the publisher’s cost of editing, proofreading, typesetting, cover design, press make ready, printing materials, and press time.
+Following the investment of preparation, there is the expense of properly publishing a book from your manuscript.
+These expenses include the publisher’s cost of appropriate editing, proofreading, typesetting, cover design, press make ready, printing materials, and press time.
 The total expense for these processes and materials varies depending on such variables as the page count, book trim size, type of cover, binding, and quantity of books printed.

-Publishing houses normally set the retail price for a new book, based on several factors: the type of book (research, children, picture, etc.), total page count, trim size, hard cover or soft cover, and the perceived value of the book’s content.
+Publishing houses normally set the retail price for a new book, based on several factors: the type of book (research, children, picture, etc.), total page count, trim size, hard cover or soft cover, and the perceived value of the content.